Who needs a boat license in Alberta?

 Take the boating exam

-After the boating safety course, you will be all set to take the official Transport Canada boating exam.
+After the boating safety course, you will be all set to take the official Alberta boaters exam.
 We have created a practice boating exam to test your knowledge!

 Print your temporary boating license and go boating NOW!